 1. Welcome winter at the Cavalcade of Lights

-Head to Nathan Phillips Square this December to experience the Cavalcade of Lights!
-The spectacular annual event kicks off the holiday season with the lighting of Toronto’s official Christmas tree on November 30, but the magic continues all the way until January 7, 2025.
+Since 1967, the Cavalcade of Lights has kicked off Toronto’s holiday season in dazzling style.
+Each year, Nathan Phillips Square transforms into a twinkling winter wonderland, with opening night bringing an unforgettable celebration.
+The spectacular annual event kicks off with the lighting of Toronto’s official Christmas tree on November 29, but the magic continues all the way until January 6, 2026.
 Catch live performances, shop local vendors, and go ice skating under the twinkling lights for free.

 Where: Nathan Phillips Square – 100 Queen St W, Toronto

-Warm up this December at an intimate Candlelight Concert, where a talented string quartet will play mesmerizing tributes to classical legends like Vivaldi and Tchaikovsky, along with modern favorites like Coldplay & Imagine Dragons.
+Warm up this December at an intimate Candlelight Concert, where a talented string quartet will play mesmerizing tributes to classical legends like Mozart and Bach, along with modern favorites like Taylor Swift.
 Set within a striking Toronto venue, such as The Metropolitan Community Church of Toronto, the concert will be one you won’t soon forget!
 Grab your tickets here!

 When:Various dates